James E. Pitts

-James Edward Pitts (born 1964) is a United States Navy rear admiral who has served as the Director of Warfare Integration since October 2, 2020.
+James Edward Pitts (born 1964) is a United States Navy vice admiral who has served as the deputy chief of naval operations for warfighting requirements and capabilities since December 2023.
+He most recently served as the Director of Warfare Integration from 2020 to 2023.
 Previously, he served as the commander of Submarine Group 7.

 Raised in Milton, Florida, Pitts graduated from the United States Naval Academy in 1986 with a Bachelor of Science degree in mechanical engineering.
 He later earned a Master of Arts degree in national security affairs from the Naval Postgraduate School in December 1992.
 His master's thesis was entitled Theater Ballistic Missile Defenses: An Emerging Role for the Navy?.

+In April 2023, Pitts was nominated for promotion to vice admiral and assignment as deputy chief of naval operations for warfighting requirements and capabilities.